Libera-Chat/libera-chat.github.io/content/_guides/channelmodes.md

 ### Enforcing channel modes

-`ChanServ` can help ensure that desired modes are always set or unset for your channel, using the `MLOCK` [control flag](#chanserv-control-flags).
+`ChanServ` can help ensure desired modes are always set or unset for your channel, using the `MLOCK` [control flag](#chanserv-control-flags).
 If someone attempts to change the channel modes, `ChanServ` can change them back.